CristinaMSF/CristinaMSF/README.md

 ---

-## 🎓 On going Education and Certifications
+## 🎓 Ongoing Education and Certifications

 Committed to continuous learning, I am currently enhancing key skills for data analysis and the international professional environment.
 I'm preparing for the IELTS exam to certify my English proficiency, and I am complementing my technical profile with certifications in essential tools and methodologies: